bitrix24/b24restdocs/api-reference/catalog/data-types.md

 Used only in the on-premise version for content sales
 ||
 || **propertyN**
-[`object\|array`](../data-types.md) | Value of the trade offer property, where `N` — identifier of the property.
+[`object\|array`](../data-types.md) | Value of the trade offer property, where `N` — property identifier.
 There can be multiple properties.

-The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]`, if the property is multiple.
-Here `valueId` — identifier of the property value, and `value` — value of the property.
+The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]` if the property is multiple.
+Here, `valueId` — identifier of the property value, and `value` — value of the property.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.
-If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.
+If the property is multiple, all existing property values for which `valueId` was not specified will be removed.

 `valueId` of all trade offer properties can be obtained using the methods [catalog.product.offer.get](./product/offer/catalog-product-offer-get.md) and [catalog.product.offer.list](./product/offer/catalog-product-offer-list.md)
 ||